riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 public func routes(_ router: Router) throws {

     router.get("") { (request) -> Future<View> in
-        return try request.view().render("index", IndexContext(name: "You"))
+        return try request.view().render("index", IndexContext(name: "Vapor"))
     }
 }
 {{< / highlight >}}

-Sample vapor app has this file called `routes.swift` that you already know about, There you can declare routes handled by the app.
+Sample Vapor app has this file called `routes.swift` that you already know about, There you can declare routes handled by the app.
 I decided that going under empty route(line 6) so basically going to our server address `http://localhost:8080` I want it to render my index template and that what is going on in line 7.
 You can also see that I declared simple `struct` called `IndexContext`(line 0) that contain value `name` of type `String`.
 This is a page context that I am also passing to Leaf in line 7.
 If you look at leaf template above you can see that when I'm checking `name` variable it is actually a variable from this `IndexContext`, this structure values are passed down to the template and you don't have to do anything like `context.name` it is already there.
 This is just a dummy example of how values can be passed into Leaf templates but I think you can already see the possibilities and power of Leaf.
 You can pass there information extracted from database, whole models and by creating templates, tell them how to render the View without duplicating code.
-Whole logic can be done in Context that is a Model for Leaf that is just a dummy view Layer when you think of it in standard web MVC context.
+Whole logic can be done in Context, a Model for Leaf template, a dummy view Layer when you think of it in standard web MVC context.

 # Fluent

 Now it is finally time to introduce you to Vapor persistance layer called [Fluent](https://github.com/vapor/fluent).
 It is Swift ORM framework for integration with SQL and NoSQL databases.
-According to [documentation](http://beta.docs.vapor.codes/fluent/database/) databases that are officially supported are MySQL, SQLite and Memory, there is also unofficial support for PostgreSQL and MongoDB, I personally tested PostgreSQL and it worked just fine for me, here I want to focus on one of the supported ones like mysql.
+According to [documentation](http://beta.docs.vapor.codes/fluent/database/) databases that are officially supported are MySQL, SQLite and Memory, there is also unofficial support for PostgreSQL and MongoDB, I personally tested PostgreSQL and it worked just fine for me, here I want to focus on one of the supported ones like MySQL.

 ## MySQL Local Setup

 To setup MySQL database locally I recommend using [docker](https://docs.docker.com/docker-for-mac/install/) this will assure you that we have same environment.
-First you need MySQL docker image so if you already have docker [installed](https://docs.docker.com/docker-for-mac/install/) ust run this in Terminal:
+First you need MySQL docker image so if you already have docker [installed](https://docs.docker.com/docker-for-mac/install/) just run this in Terminal:
 ```
 docker pull mysql:5.7.23
 ```